zoran-cuckovic/senscape/README.md

 The analysis is made in two steps:
 - 1 Vector layer containing observer points is first cleaned and prepared using "Create viewpoints" module
-- 2 Viewshed analysis is made with the "Viewshed" module, using the created points
+- 2 Viewshed analysis is made with "Viewshed" module, using the created points
 - 2b For intervisibility analysis additional target points need to be created using the same module as in (1).
 Target height is specified in the corresponding text-box or by choosing a table field.